Eri9898/osTicket-Installation/README.md

 If HTTPS is configured with a valid certficate you can also confirm port 443 is open and can handle encrypted traffic.
 </p>
 <br />
-6. Next you must install a PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi).
+6. Next you must install a PHP Manager on the VM for IIS (PHPManagerForIIS_V1.5.0.msi).
 Download the file then Open the file to install it. https://drive.google.com/file/d/1RHsNd4eWIOwaNpj3JW4vzzmzNUH86wY_/view?usp=share_link PHP manager for IIS provides a GUI to configure PHP based web apps.
 </p>